 When it comes to PowerPoint tips, our next and last suggestion is a little off the cuff, but well worth considering.

 In some cases you might just be better off skipping the PowerPoint powder keg altogether.
 As we've pointed out, concocting a perfectly crafted and highly effective presentation using PowerPoint as a visual tool is rife with challenges, so you might be better off just avoiding the terrain entirely [source: Kawasaki].

 Instead, you can give your presentation and disseminate visual logistics and further details before or after you speak, so your audience can enjoy the benefit of viewing more details in regards to your plan of action, without distracting from you, the presenter.

-For lots more information on PowerPoint presentations and related business topics, check out the links on the next page.
+For lots more information on PowerPoint presentations and related business topics, check out the links that follow.

 How well do you know the TV commercials that helped define the 1990s?
 Find out with our HowStuffWorks quiz.

 - "Choose the Right Colors for Your PowerPoint Presentation."
 Microsoft Office. http://office.microsoft.com/en-us/powerpoint-help/choose-the-right-colors-for-your-powerpoint-presentation-HA001012072.aspx